postfinance/propeller/DEVELOPMENT.md

 cargo test
 ```

-Note that the integration tests make use of both [Kubernetes](https://kubernetes.io/) and [testcontainers](https://testcontainers.com).
+Note that the integration tests make use of [Testcontainers](https://testcontainers.com).

-Vault and PostgreSQL will be deployed automatically using testcontainers.
+K3s, Vault and PostgreSQL will be deployed automatically using it.
-But we couldn't get ArgoCD working with testcontainers and `k3s`.
-Therefore, the separate Kubernetes cluster requirement.
-See this [GitHub issue](https://github.com/testcontainers/testcontainers-rs-modules-community/issues/200) for more information.

-`kubectl` must also be usable from the `PATH`.

-Once you have all this up and running, you can execute the integration tests without further ado.
+Once you access to a virtualization software such as Docker, you can execute the integration tests without further ado.

 #### Debugging ArgoCD

 For development and debugging purposes it's also good to be able to take a look at ArgoCD sometimes.
-You can install ArgoCD into it using the below command:
+You can install ArgoCD into Kubernetes using the below command:

 ```shell
 kubectl apply -f tests/resources/argocd.deployment.yml
 ```

-Next, extract the initial password for ArgoCD:
+Next, extract the initial password for ArgoCD (see ["ArgoCD Getting Started"](./argo-cd/docs/getting_started.md) for more information):

 ```shell
 kubectl get secret argocd-initial-admin-secret -o jsonpath={.data.password} | base64 -d